Workstreams, tools and case studies by the Home Office Asylum Mental Health and Wellbeing team (accessible)

 The MHW team conducted an end-to-end asylum journey review in conjunction with clinical partner, Hedroc, in March 2023.
 The team drew upon clinical and lived experience expertise to inform provision of training and resources to engender culture change across the Home Office and its partners.

-These modules combine digital self-led training with supplementary workshops and tools.
-Learning journeys for colleagues will be determined by their degree of impact upon and contact with people seeking asylum.
+These modules take the form of digital self-led training with supplementary discussion guides, practical tools, and wider sustainability mechanisms now all sitting together on an internal TIP Information Hub.
+Learning journeys for colleagues are determined by their degree of impact upon and contact with people seeking asylum.

 The MHW team has consistently worked in partnership with lived experience groups including Home Office and Migrant Help Asylum Lived Experience Advisory Panels (ALEAPs) as well as Survivors Speak Out to ensure the voices of those with lived experience of seeking asylum in the UK are heard.